 ACCEPTABLE EXPERIENCE AND TRAINING

-High school graduation, or its equivalent, plus at least three years experience working with the public in a related legal clerical position, preferably with a governmental entity;
+• High school graduation, or its equivalent, plus at least three years of experience in automotive, diesel, or heavy equipment repair;

 CERTIFICATES AND LICENSES REQUIRED